-August Lorenz, a six-foot-tall, 200-pound man who enjoyed his solitude, took on the job of keeper in 1909.
+August Lorenz, a six-foot-tall, 200-pound man who enjoyed his solitude, took on the job of keeper of Colchester Reef in 1909.
 While living in New York City, Lorenz had dreamed of the pastoral life.
 He struck up a correspondence with William Howard, the Colchester Reef Lightkeeper at the time who longed for the city.
 The two decided to switch jobs and met halfway between to trade their tools.

 Ice again found Keeper Lorenz one night when he was working in the lantern room and heard a huge crash and the splintering of wood.
 After dashing downstairs, he found the southwest corner of the lighthouse split open by the pressure of tons of ice.
 Huge pieces of ice protruded through the opening and flooded the kitchen floor, but within a few minutes, the wind reversed, the ice slid back, and all that was left of the near disaster was a gaping hole in the kitchen wall.

 Lorenz loved the quiet solitude he found at the reef.
-He stayed on as keeper for twenty-two years, until forced into retirement in 1931 at the age of seventy.
+He stayed on as keeper for twenty-one years, until forced into retirement in 1931 at the age of seventy.
 Leaving the station broke his heart, and he passed away shortly thereafter.

 The abandoned lighthouse eventually fell into disrepair and was auctioned off in June 1952 with the provision that the structure be removed from the pier within thirty days to make room for a thirty-foot skeletal tower.
 Paul and Lorraine Bessette, a young couple, submitted the high bid of $50, with plans to raze the eighty-one-year-old lighthouse and use the lumber to build a house in Essex.
-Electra Webb, collector of New England memorabilia and founder of the Shelburne Museum, soon heard of the sad fate awaiting the historic structure and purchased the lighthouse from the Bessettes for $1,300 plus building materials for their new home.
+Electra Webb, collector of New England memorabilia and founder of Shelburne Museum, soon heard of the sad fate awaiting the historic structure and purchased the lighthouse from the Bessettes for $1,300 plus building materials for their new home.

 To complete the lighthouse display, the Coast Guard later presented the museum with a Fresnel lens, bronze fog bell, and clockwork mechanism for striking the bell.
 A modern post light was placed atop the crib to replace the lighthouse.